• Popular Links

 womens soccer recruiting video

+The preferred way for coaches to evaluate recruits is to observe them in person at club tournaments, but that doesn’t mean they will have an opportunity to see every recruit that’s on their radar.
+That’s where a well-done soccer highlights video can play a big role.
 In this article, we focus on what athletes need to include in the initial soccer highlights video that they’ll be sending around to college coaches.
-There are specific skills to showcase and different techniques to use to ensure athletes are making the best first impression with their video highlights.
+There are specific skills to showcase and different techniques to use to ensure athletes are making the best first impression with their soccer highlights.

 On This Page